prajithmalepati/Etch-A-Sketch/README.md

 # Etch A Sketch

 Welcome to Etch A Sketch!
-This is a simple web application that allows you to create drawings on a grid, just like the classic Etch A Sketch toy.[Live Demo] (https://prajithmalepati.github.io/Etch-A-Sketch/).
+This is a simple web application that allows you to create drawings on a grid, just like the classic Etch A Sketch toy.[Live Demo](https://prajithmalepati.github.io/Etch-A-Sketch/).

 ## Features